How to turn company expertise into a recognizable body of thought

 For an idea to travel, it needs three qualities:

-Companies publish advice that is sensible but generic.
-Readers may agree with it, yet they have no reason to remember who said it.
-The advice does not contain a distinctive interpretation, framework, phrase, or structure.
+Companies frequently publish advice that is sensible and generic.
+Readers may agree with it, yet the insight gives them little reason to remember who said it.

 A prospect says, “We used your framework to discuss the issue with leadership.”
 Or a salesperson reports that the concept changed the direction of a discovery call.
 Or a partner references the company’s perspective in a presentation.